jonasraoni/pkppln/docs/source/dev.rst

         [lockss]
         pln_url = http://localhost/pkppln/web/app_dev.php

 4. Put a copy of the PKP PLN Plugin in the right place.
 I'm using `8e0cdcd27`_.
+Install the composer dependencies for the plugin.

 5. Enable the plugin.